How did you get here? Describe your career history and background that led you to your role at HorizonOne.

 What would you say is different about HorizonOne’s approach to recruitment?

-I would say our quality of service is the main difference, from the extra time we take to speak to candidates and really understand their motives and goals, down to the fact that we’ll actually hold off submitting candidates for a position until we know we have a really high quality of candidates to choose from.
+I would say our quality of service is the main difference, from the extra time we take to speak to candidates and really understand their motives and goals.
+We take the time to find candidates roles that they will really shine in and in that sense, we only put forward high quality candidates for our clients.
 At HorizonOne I haven’t seen any of the ‘CV flicking’ I expected in recruitment, and there’s definitely no sales push here.
-Its really all about going the extra step to get to know candidates and clients more and provide them with a quality experience and outcome.
+It’s really all about going the extra step to get to know candidates and clients more and provide them with a quality experience and outcome.

 What do you like best about your role?

 Definitely speaking to people and finding out what makes them tick.
-I think we get to have a different type of conversation with people working in recruitment, it’s less guarded compared to general conversations you might have with people you meet elsewhere.
-When they feel comfortable and like you are genuinely listening, people don’t need to hold back and we can discuss the realities of where they’re at and what they want out of their career.
+I think we get to have a different type of conversation with people, it’s less guarded compared to general conversations you might have elsewhere.
+When they feel comfortable and feel like you are genuinely listening, people don’t need to hold back, and we can discuss the realities of where they’re at and what they want out of their career.

 There’s a real tangible feeling of reward as well.
-When we’ve submitted people for a role, the company loves them and I know we got it right, it’s a great feeling.
+When we’ve submitted people for a role and the company loves them, I know we got it right and it’s a great feeling.

 Outside of work I love to…

-I’m a really big Rugby Union fan so I love catching a great Wallabies match or heading to a local Brumbies game.
-I’m actually heading to Japan later this year for a World Cup Game which I’m really looking forward to.
-I enjoy keeping active and meeting new people through a few social sports I play.
+I’m a really big rugby union fan so I love catching a great Wallabies match or heading to a local Brumbies game.
+I went to Japan in 2019 for a World Cup Game which was awesome, despite not winning.
+The atmosphere with so many people from different cultures was electric.
+I’m also a cricket fan – watching, not playing.
+I go to the Sydney Test Match every year.
+I enjoy keeping active and meeting new people through the social sports I play.
 I can also solve a Rubik’s cube in around a minute!